 - Entry to the Cloister and the Sancta Sanctorum (excluding Sundays)

 When entering the basilica, you will walk directly into the Lateran corridor.
 At the end of this corridor, on your left-hand side, you will find the ORP desk (Opera Romana Pellegrinaggi).
-Here you show your mobile voucher on your smartphone.
+Here you show your mobile ticket on your smartphone.

 - Basilica St. John Lateran: from 09:00 - 19:00